Serpentine Cabochons media thumbnails

 Why is the hardness so variable (2.5–5.5 Mohs)?

 The serpentine group includes several mineral species with different hardness.
-Massive lapidary material typically falls within the 3–5 Mohs range.
-This variability is intrinsic to the group; it does not indicate treatment or anomaly in the stone.
+Massive lapidary material is usually in the 3–5 Mohs range.
+This variability is intrinsic to the group; it does not indicate treatment or an anomaly in the stone.

 No detectable treatment.
-The green is natural, originating from iron and magnesium content in the mineral structure.
+The green is natural, caused by iron and magnesium content in the mineral structure.
 Statement based on lapidary observation; no formal gemological certification.

 More minerals with character: lapidary collection.
 See also: all cabochons.